How to use Quickbooks to steal from the State Department

 Ferrer, who lives in Montgomery Village, Maryland, stole the money to feed her addiction to slot machines, her lawyers said in court documents.
 Before she was caught, she was gambling as much as $30,000 a month at casinos.

-When she pleaded guilty, allowed her to stay out of jail until her sentencing on the condition she stayed out of casinos, attended meetings of Gamblers Anonymous, and paid back the money she embezzled by selling three properties.
+When she pleaded guilty, the judge allowed her to stay out of jail until her sentencing on the condition she stayed out of casinos, attended meetings of Gamblers Anonymous, and paid back the money she embezzled by selling three properties.

 The same day, however, she went to the MGM National Harbor Casino near DC, then returned a week later.
-Prosecutors showed Cooper surveillance footage from the casino of Ferrer at the high-limit slot machines in the early morning hours of May 8.
+Prosecutors showed the judge surveillance footage from the casino of Ferrer at the high-limit slot machines in the early morning hours of May 8.
 The judge revoked her release and sent her to jail for four months.

-Her lawyers said she was legally disabled from her long career in the Navy, which she had joined to get away from her “physically and emotionally abusive” first husband.
+Her lawyers claimed she was legally disabled from her long career in the Navy, which she had joined to get away from her “physically and emotionally abusive” first husband.
 They cited the financial support she gave her granddaughter, her daughter, her late mother, and family back in the Phillipines.
 They argued that anyone suffering from an addiction like hers “does not act rationally and is less culpable than defendants who are able to rationally weigh the consequences.”

 Ferrer also wrote a letter to the judge pleading for leniency.
 “I will have to live with what I have done for the rest of my life,” she wrote.
 “When I Google my name, the first thing that comes up is my criminal offense.
 Not the 26 years of honorable military service or the 10 years of public service for the State Department.
 All of this has been overshadowed by my crime.”